Funding Opportunities

 Getting Started/How Do I Fund Study Abroad?

-No two programs are the same, and our program costs reflect these differences.
-Our programs vary widely in cost, so it is likely that we have a program for every budget.
-Sometimes studying abroad is no more expensive than studying on-campus and other times the cost can be higher.
+No two programs are the same; our program costs reflect these differences.
+Our programs vary widely in cost so we likely have a program for every budget.
+Sometimes studying abroad is no more expensive than studying on campus and other times the cost can be higher.

 We encourage all students to: